Defining Roles and Responsibilities Drives Team Productivity

 How to Define Team Roles and Responsibilities [2 Steps]

-The process for defining roles and responsibilities starts with determining the reason for creating any role within your organization and how the responsibilities of that role enable solutions for addressing it.
+The process of defining roles and responsibilities starts with determining the reason for creating any role within your organization and how the responsibilities of that role enable solutions for addressing it.
 In other words, look at what you need and figure out how to get it.

 Step 1.
 Create clear individual roles and responsibilities